elijah-atkins/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 - [x] Dropdown form component for pizza size
 - [x] Checklist form component for toppings - at least 4 (hint: name each separately!)
 - [x] Text input form component for special instructions
-- [ ] An Add to Order button that submits form and returns a database record of name, pizza size, sauce, and special instructions
+- [x] An Add to Order button that submits form and returns a database record of name, pizza size, sauce, and special instructions -- (npm i axios)

 #### Testing MVP

 Implement the following tests in Cypress:

-- [ ] test that you can add text to the box
+- [x] test that you can add text to the box
-- [ ] test that you can select multiple toppings
+- [x] test that you can select multiple toppings
-- [ ] test that you can submit the form
+- [x] test that you can submit the form

 You may use the following wireframe (also in a folder above) as guidance as you design your site but it is not required that you do so.